DominicReinmann/SQLConverter/README.md

 # SQLConverter

-A simple CLI Tool that lets you convert all Sql kywords to uppercase so you dont have to toggle tab all the time while Coding
+A simple CLI Tool that lets you convert all Sql keywords to uppercase so you dont have to toggle tab all the time while Coding

 ## Installation
 ```bash